-On the occasion of the Congenital Heart Awareness week, VinaCapital Foundation invites you to learn more about the diseases that threatening the lives of over 10,000 infants every year.
+On the occasion of Congenital Heart Awareness week, VinaCapital Foundation invites you to learn more about the diseases that threaten the lives of over 10,000 infants every year.

-Heartbeat Vietnam is the grassroots program of VinaCapital Foundation since 2006.
+Heartbeat Vietnam is the grassroots program of the VinaCapital Foundation since 2006.
 As of today, we’ve supported over 7,600 life-saving heart surgeries for poor children all over Vietnam and provided free heart examinations for nearly 200,000 children.
-We’re heading to the milestones of saving 8,000 hearts this April.
+We’re heading toward the milestone of saving 8,000 hearts this April.

 What are congenital heart defects?

 Congenital heart defects are heart structure malformations.
 It is the most common type of birth defect that a little less than 1% of all children are born with.
 There are many types of CHDs ranging from mild such as a small hole in the heart to severe such as missing or inadequately formed parts of the heart.
 CHDs affect blood flows through the heart and out to the rest of the body.
 Babies with CHDs have less chance to grow up healthily.

 What is the number of children with CHDs in Vietnam?